Michael21107/intellibeams-new-readme/README.md

 1. Simply drag and drop the `scripts` folder into the root directory of your Grand Theft Auto V installation.

 # ⚙️ How to Use
 The script will activate automatically in-game.
-However, you also have the option to customize the settings via the INI file in GTAV/scripts/Code-Master-Configs, that appears once you ran the mod for the first time.
+However, you also have the option to customize the settings via the INI file in GTAV/scripts/Code-Master-Configs, which appears once you run the mod for the first time.

 # 📋 Versions & Changelog